-A classic recipe for Cheese Soufflé which is much easier than you think!
+A classic recipe for Cheese Soufflé with step-by-step photos.
+Instructions for large and individual soufflés.
+Making soufflé is easier than you think!

 This post has been prepared in collaboration with Kenwood Swiss AG, but the content and opinions are my own.